Firm profile submitted by Furnival Chambers

 Members of Chambers are renowned for appearing in high-profile criminal cases for both the prosecution and defence.
 They appear at trial, in the Divisional Court, Court of Appeal, Privy Council and the Supreme Court, as well as the European Court of Human Rights and before regulatory/disciplinary panels.
 Many members undertake high-profile work on behalf of, or against the Assets Recovery Agency, FCA, HM Revenue and Customs, the Department of Trade and Industry, the Serious Fraud Office, the Department of Work and Pensions, the Crown Prosecution Service, the Football Association and other sports regulatory bodies.

 A ‘go to’ set for high-profile, complex cases and those involving novel law, members were involved in the first ever prosecutions for domestic servitude within marriage (R v Ahmed) and the first ever prosecution for bribery under the new legislation (R v Patel & Others).
 Members also regularly conduct cases in the Commonwealth and in particular the Caribbean jurisdictions.

 Chambers enjoys particular expertise in the following fields:

-Sexual Offences: Members have appeared in Operation Yewtree cases, the prosecution of Rolf Harris, the Deep Cut trial and R v Dica, as well as many serial rapist cases including the ‘West End mini-cab rapist’, the ‘M25 rapist’ and cases of historical rape and sexual abuse.
+Sexual Offences: Members have appeared in Operation Yewtree cases, the Aylesbury sex ring case, the prosecution of Rolf Harris, the Deep Cut trial and R v Dica, as well as many serial rapist cases including the ‘West End mini-cab rapist’, the M25 rapist, the Steve Cook trial and cases of historical rape and sexual abuse.